mitmedialab/unhangout/docs/setup.md

 ## Final touches

-Log in as an admin user.
-Set the value for the `Site` domain and name at `https://<domain>/admin/sites/site/1/change/`.
-Create initial Plenaries as needed.
+You are almost done!
+Log in as an admin user and set the value for the `Site` domain and name at `https://<domain>/admin/sites/site/1/change/`.
+You can now start using your instance of Unhangout!

-- Adding terms of service and privacy policy
-- Logo?